Kevin7744/Mpesa-AI-whatsapp-chatbot/README.md

 # Mpesa-AI-whatsapp-chatbot
-An openai chatbot making payment to mpesa using the daraj API
+An openai chatbot making payment to mpesa using the daraja API